Chart Color Schemes

 Guildford West - Merrylands West features high concentrations of group households, with a lower-than-average median household size

-Family households account for 72.8% of all households, including 38.7% who are couples with children, 17.1% who are couples without children, and 15.2% single parent families.
-Non-family households make up the remaining 27.2%, consisting of 23.0% lone person households and 4.2% group households.
-The median household size is 3.0 people, which is smaller than the Greater Sydney average of 3.1.
+Family households constitute 72.8% of all households, including 38.7% couples with children, 17.1% couples without children, and 15.2% single parent families.
+Non-family households comprise the remaining 27.2%, with lone person households at 23.0% and group households making up 4.2%.
+The median household size is 3.0 people, smaller than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households